 The general populations’ increasing overall age (and subsequent medical involvement) raise the probability of encountering sudden cardiac arrest in oral health care settings.2 Once the heartbeat becomes arrhythmic, defibrillation is the only resolution.2 An automated external defibrillator (AED) is an essential tool in every dental office to manage these situations.2 As Rosenberg3 notes, “Early defibrillation with these easy-to-operate devices will convert two of the most common lethal cardiac dysrhythmias, ventricular fibrillation and ventricular tachycardia, into a normal sinus rhythm and restore oxygen perfusion to vital organs.”
 Survival rates decline by 7% to 10% with each passing minute an affected individual goes without defibrillation.1

 Sudden cardiac arrest and sudden cardiac death (SCA/SCD) involve the rapid arrest or death of an individual due to cardiovascular-related issues.
 The heart’s electrical rhythm becomes chaotic—either through ischemic provocation or another arrhythmic trigger—and, ultimately, stops beating.
 Coronary heart disease is the most common underlying pathology for sudden cardiac arrest in adults older than 35.4 Risk factors for heart disease, including diabetes mellitus, obesity, hypertension, and high cholesterol, have a direct relationship with these events.4 Diabetes plays a role in the development of cardiovascular disease by increasing the amount of blood and workload placed on the heart.
 Its chambers are damaged through excessive dilation and hypertrophic enlargement, making each pump strenuous.
 Obesity increases the incidence of lethal arrhythmia and atrial fibrillation by structurally damaging the heart.
-When obesity and hypertension coexist, the heart grows even larger as its chamber volume is filled beyond capacity.5 Sudden cardiac death in young people, who may be affected by congenital cardiac structural abnormalities, is typically associated with high cholesterol.4
+When obesity and hypertension coexist, the heart grows even larger as its chamber volume is filled beyond capacity.5 Sudden cardiac death in young people, who may be affected by congenital cardiac structural abnormalities, may be associated with fatal cardiac arrhythmia or high cholesterol.4

 Though anxiety may not be instinctually associated with SCA/SCD, patients may experience apprehension at the dental office that can emanate from the glimpse of a sharp instrument or panicking over an anesthetic injection.
 Phobic anxiety and mental stress add strain to the heart muscles and contribute to cardiac symptoms, including tachycardia and hypertension.6,7